SAIL-Labs/AMICAL/doc/tutorial.md

 Closure phases and square visibilities suffer from systematic terms, caused by the wavefront fluctuations (temporal, polychromatic sources, non-zero size mask, etc.).
-To calibrate aperture masking data, these quantities are measured on identified point source calibrator stars.
+To calibrate aperture masking data, these quantities are measured on one or several identified unresolved (or known size) calibration stars.
 In practice, we subtract the calibrator signal from the raw closure phases and normalize the target visibilities by the calibrator’s visibilities.